Retire by stateFigures verified May 31, 2026

 Is Oklahoma a low-cost state to retire in?

-Oklahoma's cost of living sits well below the national average, and the state does not tax Social Security while offering a limited deduction for some other retirement income.
-The main trade-off is frequent severe weather, including a high risk of tornadoes in spring.
+Yes.
+Cost of living sits well below the national average, and the state does not tax Social Security while giving a limited deduction on some other retirement income.
+The main trade-off is frequent severe weather, with a high risk of tornadoes in spring.

 Oklahoma Tax Commission